 Data is sent to our servers

 Each flux tower records real-time exchanges of greenhouse gases, water and energy between the land surface and the atmosphere.
-The data is sent to our servers via mobile data telemetry and are available for scientific research.
+The data is sent to our servers via mobile data telemetry and is available for scientific research.

 Supporting important applications